-a.
-Shareholder Alignment:

-To incorporate performance measures that are aligned to shareholders' interests;

-b.
-Long-term Orientation:

-To motivate employees to drive sustainable long-term growth;

-- c.
-Simplicity: To ensure that the remuneration structure is easy to understand and communicated to stakeholders; and - d.
+- a.
+Shareholder Alignment:To incorporate performance measures that are aligned to shareholders' interests; - b.
+Long-term Orientation: To motivate employees to drive sustainable long-term growth; - Simplicity: To ensure that the remuneration structure is easy to understand and communicated to stakeholders: and - d.
 Synergy: To facilitate talent mobility and enhance collaboration across Keppel.

-The total remuneration structure comprises three components; that is, annual fixed cash, annual performance bonus and the New Share Plans.
+The total remuneration structure comprises three main components; that is, annual fixed cash, annual performance bonus and the Share Plans.
 The annual fixed cash component comprises the annual basic salary plus any other fixed allowances.
 The size of the Company's annual performance bonus pot is determined by Keppel's financial and non-financial performance and is distributed to employees based on their individual performance.
-For FY 2023, contingent shares were awarded under the New Share Plans.
+For FY 2024, contingent shares were awarded under the Share Plans.
 The Keppel RSP and Keppel PSP are long-term incentive plans which vest over a longer-term horizon.
 A portion of the annual performance bonus is granted in the form of deferred shares that are awarded under the Keppel RSP.
 The Keppel PSP comprises performance targets determined on an annual basis.
-Executives who have a greater ability to influence particular outcomes have a greater proportion of their overall remuneration at risk.
-The Company performs regular benchmarking reviews on employees' total remuneration to ensure market competitiveness.